About the Author

 Get a free tax return review from our team of compensation specialists to check for tax deductions, credits, and potential errors that you might have missed.
 Our goal is to keep as much of your money in your pocket as possible.

-When it comes to negotiating your employment contract, you may be willing to give up a little income for certain benefits.
-Especially if they hold more value to you personally.
+When it comes to negotiating your employment contract, you may be willing to give up a little income for certain benefits, especially if they hold more value for you personally.